Skip to content

 AI Velocity Paradox

-AI makes everyone 2-3x faster.
-But when five developers move 3x faster in inconsistent directions, you create 15x the technical debt.
+AI makes everyone faster.
+But when multiple developers move faster in inconsistent directions, technical debt accumulates rapidly.
 Speed without alignment is chaos.

 No Time for Process